M.S. School Counseling

 Today’s school counselors are vital members of the educational team whose role is essential to facilitate academic achievement, personal and social growth, and career development for all students.
 Professional school counselors are employed in elementary, middle, and high schools and in district supervisory, counselor education and post-secondary settings.
 Mercer University’s Master of Science in School Counseling prepares candidates to serve the education community in this essential role.

+Mercer University counseling graduates have consistently averaged pass rates of 95% and above on their first attempt of the Counselor Preparation Comprehensive Examination (CPCE).
 Having completed this program, the school-counseling student becomes a reflective practitioner, advocating for the needs and rights of students, while collaborating and establishing partnerships with parents, schools, other professionals, and communities.
 Students are also prepared to be certified by the Georgia Professional Standards Commission (GAPSC) at the S-5 level

 View the annual program Employer Supervisor Survey results >